-Another magnificent piece of architecture designed by Gaudi, the building was commissioned by Pere Milà and his wife Roser Segimon in 1906 and was the last private residence that Gaudi ever worked on.
+Another magnificent piece of architecture designed by Gaudi.
+This building commissioned by Pere Milà and his wife Roser Segimon in 1906.
+It was also the last private residence that Gaudi ever worked on.

 Now declared a world heritage site this building is the headquaters of Fundació Catalunya La Pedrera.

-Casa Milà will always be known as a breakthrough in its time, a building that was way ahead of the architecture of its generation and one that even now many will travel to see.
+Casa Milà was a breakthrough in its time.
+Abuilding that was way ahead of the architecture of its generation. one that even now many will travel to see.

-Las Ramblas is my favourite place in Barcelona and runs through the heart of the city.
-It plays host to some wonderful architecture, including that of the Liceu Theatre.
+Las Ramblas is my favourite place in Barcelona.
+It runs through the heart of the city.
+And plays host to some wonderful architecture, including that of the Liceu Theatre.
 At 1.2 kilometres long this boulevard introduces you to unique street performers, artists and human statue art.

-And as you make your way through the entertainment you will see the Christopher Columbus monument and discover the Modernist Boqueria Market.
+As you make your way through the entertainment you will see the Christopher Columbus monument.
+As well as discovering the Modernist Boqueria Market.
 This metallic and glass structured market offers a diverse array of products and sends your sense of smell into overdrive.
-Originally opened as an open air market in 1836 this picturesque market was transformed into the indoor area that we know today back in 1914.
+Originally opened as an open air market in 1836 this picturesque market then transformed into the indoor area that we know today back in 1914.